prototypefund/Digital_Bargeld-docs/core/api-wire-plugin-bank.rst

       // Amount transferred
       amount: Amount;

+      // Direction of the transfer
+      direction: "incoming" | "outgoing";

+      // Payto URI to identify the receiver of funds.
+      // If direction is "incoming", this is one of the exchange's bank accounts.
+      credit_account: string;

       // Payto URI to identify the sender of funds
+      // If direction is "outgoing", this is one of the exchange's bank accounts.
       debit_account: string;

+      // The reserve public key extracted from the transaction details.
+      // Must be present iff the direction is "incoming". reserve_pub?: EddsaPublicKey;

-      // The reserve public key extracted from the transaction details
+      // The reserve public key extracted from the transaction details,
-      reserve_pub: string;
+      // Must be present iff the direction is "outgoing". wtid?: ShortHashCode;
     }